 Captive tortoises kept in enclosures indoors are deprived of the UVB light that wild tortoises get daily.
 Using artificial UVB lights can help, but there’s always the chance the tortoises are still getting too little or maybe even too much.

-Ensuring that tortoises in captivity receive the right balance of fiber, fat, and proteins isn’t easy.
+Ensuring tortoises receive optimal fiber, fat, and protein isn’t easy.
 If you feed tortoises too much protein when they’re still juveniles, it can lead to pyramiding.

 How To Stop Pyramiding in Tortoises

 Even if you haven’t been able to prevent pyramiding from starting, it may not be too late to stop it from progressing and becoming life-inhibiting.